 All of this requires experience, patience, and flexibility.

 If you’re still not sure if you need a social media manager, Steph advises that you ask yourself two questions: Does the number of sites you need to manage overwhelm you?
 Do you understand the importance of social media but you’re afraid to manage it yourself?

 If you answer yes to both, start writing a job description to put on your website today.

 Use these guideposts to set your social strategy straight

 The fact that you’re reading this blog post means you care about doing well on social media, and that’s a great place to start.
-You can now use these 11 don’ts and their accompanying dos as your springboard to either getting started or straightening things out.
+You can now use these 12 don’ts (and their accompanying dos) as your springboard to either get started or straighten things out.

 This post doesn’t cover every single thing you need to do to see hockey stick growth on your chosen social platforms, but it will definitely lay a solid foundation you can build on.

 The next block I recommend building with is Stephanie’s “Fundamentals of Social Media Marketing” course for IMPACT+.
-If you don’t already have a membership, signup is absolutely free and you’ll gain instant access to exclusive content like Steph’s.
+If you don’t already have a membership, signup is absolutely free and you’ll gain instant access to tons of content like Steph’s.

 Social media, as a digital marketing tool, can dull quickly.
 It’s critical to your company’s strategy that you stay educated as new platforms pop up, trends change, and buyer behavior evolves.
 Luckily for you, you’re in the right place.

 How does your sales & marketing measure up?